huma-engineering/huma-docs/data-collection/modules/physiological/breathlessness.md

 title: Breathlessness (Dyspnoea Score)
 ---

 Shortness of breath can be caused by conditions such as asthma, chest infections, or from smoking but can also be a sign of something more serious.
 This module provides a quick assessment to understand the degree of breathlessness patients are experiencing.
-This information allows care teams to track lung function over time and provide insight or recommendations to patients.
+Care teams can use this information to track lung function over time and provide insight or recommendations to patients.

 ## How it works